Category Archives: Advertising

 Context Is Almost Everything In Advertising

 We have seen a lot of commercials that just don’t sell.
 One reason can be the context of the message.
 By context, I meant the executional elements that round out the message and provide a framework for it.
 The strategy might be “Tide cleans clothes better.”
-But there needs to be an execution around that… Read More »
+But there needs to be a commercial execution around… Read More »